 Well that’s never going to happen again because I have worked on an awesome fitness dictionary for you!
 It includes a short a description of the most important words and abbreviations from the health and fitness world.
 And I’ve just updated since it was first published in early 2016 with all the words from my running, lifting and yoga dictionary respectively + so much more!

-You can click on any of the letters to quickly scroll down to the responding part of the page.
+You can click on any of the letters above to quickly scroll down to the responding part of the page.

 1 is for 1 RM (this works better with the letters)